pachyderm/docs/content/latest/enterprise/auth/authentication/login.md

 ---
 # metadata #
 title: Log In via IdP
-description: Learn how to log in to a Pachyderm cluster as an IdP user.
+description: Learn how to log in to a MLDM cluster as an IdP user.
 date:
 # taxonomy #
 tags: ["workflows", "permissions", "management"]